-- Understand the assessment process for providing early help and intervention through the thresholds to access services. - Have a working knowledge of how the Leicestershire and Rutland Safeguarding Children Partnership operates, the conduct of a child protection conference, and be able to attend and contribute to these effectively when required to do so. - Ensure that each member of staff has access to the child protection policy and procedures. - Understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes - Be alert to the specific needs of children in need, including those with special educational needs and or disabilities and young carers. - Be able to keep detailed, accurate, secure written records of concerns and referrals. - Understand the Prevent Duty and provide advice and support to staff on protecting and preventing children from the risk of radicalisation and being grooming into extremist behaviours and attitudes (KCSiE 2023 Annex A and B). - Understand the reporting requirements for FGM. - Understand and support children to keep safe when online and when they are learning at home. - Encourage a culture of protecting children, listening to children and their wishes and feelings.
+- 28.12.1 Understand the assessment process for providing early help and intervention through the Thresholds to access to services. - 28.12.2 Have a working knowledge of how the Leicestershire and Rutland Safeguarding Children Partnership operates, the conduct of a child protection conference, and be able to attend and contribute to these effectively when required to do so.

+- 28.12.3 Ensure that each member of staff has access to the child protection policy and procedures. - 28.12.4 Understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes. - 28.12.5 Be alert to the specific needs of children in need, including those with special educational needs and or disabilities and young carers. - 28.12.6 Be able to keep detailed, accurate, secure written records of concerns, decisions and referrals. - 28.12.7 Understand the Prevent Duty and provide advice and support to staff on protecting and preventing children from the risk of radicalisation and being grooming into extremist behaviours and attitudes (KCSiE 2024 Annex A and B). - 28.12.8 Understand the reporting requirements for FGM. - 28.12.9 Understand and support children to keep safe when online and when they are learning at home [KCSiE 2022 Part Two The Management of Safeguarding and page 111 to 116 and 134, 136 142 to 144, 152 and 158]. - 28.12.10 Encourage a culture of protecting children, listening to children and their wishes and feelings. - 28.12 Raise awareness: - 28.13.1 Ensure that the child protection policies are known, understood, and used appropriately. - 28.13.2 Ensure that the child protection policy is reviewed annually in consultation with staff members, and procedures are updated and reviewed regularly and implemented, and that the governing body is kept up to date and actively involved. - 28.13.3 Work strategically to ensure policies and procedures are up to date and drive and support development work within the school. - 28.13.4 Ensure that the child protection policy is available to parents and carers and uploaded to the school website and make parents/carers aware that referrals may be made about suspected abuse or neglect. - 28.13.5 Ensure all staff receive induction training covering child protection before working with children and can recognise and report any concerns immediately as they arise.